Yandex Cloud

 • active: Processing a query.

-• waiting: Waiting for a command.
+• waiting: Awaiting a command.

-• Number of live segments: Number of running segment instances including mirrors.
+• Number of live segments: Number of running segment instances, including mirrors.

 • Segments health: